Jairus313/streamlit_crash_course/README.md

 <hr>

-:warning: :rotating_light: Are you just scrolling through or writing the code by yourself, If you are just scrolling through this then stop it right now and START CODINNNGG..!!! :rotating_light: :warning:
+:warning: :rotating_light: Are you just scrolling through it or writing the code by yourself, If you are just scrolling through it then stop it right now and START CODINNNGG..!!! :rotating_light: :warning:

 <hr>